 Attend Unique Fairs & Festivals

 St. Paul hosts several festivals and fairs throughout the year—and there’s guaranteed to be one for your interests!
 Enjoy Irish music, dancing, food, and family activities at Irish Fair of Minnesota.
 Celebrate traditional German culture with German pretzels, beer, and music at Deutsche Tage, St. Paul’s oldest ethnic festival!
 Check out the artists, food, and performances reminiscent of a typical Asian night market at Little Mekong Night Market.
 See why The Festival of Nations is a favorite of St. Paulites—from its bazaar and showcases of artisans to cultural dances and all the food you could eat!
 Go to the 12 day-long Minnesota State Fair, nicknamed The Great Minnesota Get-Together, for rides, a parade, an art exhibition, and delicious fair food.
 Spend some time outdoors listening to jazz music at Twin Cities Jazz Fest.
-Gear up for one of the most colorful, fun, and supportive pride parades hosted by Twin Cities PRIDE.
-Or hang at the Wanderlust Festival, which has events, talks, media, and products geared to helping you live a healthy and inspired life!
+Or gear up for one of the most colorful, fun, and supportive pride parades hosted by Twin Cities PRIDE.

 Experience St. Paul’s Entertainment